-More than 12 hours absenteeism from a single rotation but less than 35% of the clinical hours will result in an IN-PROGRESS (IP) grade for clinical as the student will not be able to meet the clinical objectives set forth in the CET.
-The student will then be required to complete a remote NSL Clinical course with all modules to be completed in order to receive a completed grade for credits.
-Students that miss more than 35% of the clinical hours for one rotation will receive a clinical failure.
+More than 12 hours absenteeism from a single rotation but less than 35% of the clinical hours (27 hours per rotation or 54 hours from the total semester) will result in an IN-PROGRESS (IP) grade for clinical as the student will not be able to meet the clinical objectives set forth in the CET.
+The student will then be required to complete online educational modules prior to the start of the next semester with all modules to be completed to receive a completed grade for credits.
+Students that miss more than 35% of the assigned clinical hours for one rotation will receive a failing grade for the course.